kboshold/smart-commit.nvim/README.md

     env = {                    -- Environment variables
       NODE_ENV = "development"
     },
+    on_success = "success-task", -- Task ID to run on success, or function to call on_fail = "failure-task",    -- Task ID to run on failure, or function to call -- OR use functions for more control: on_success = function(result)
+      -- result.success, result.exit_code, result.output, result.stdout, result.stderr
+      print("Task succeeded with exit code: " .. (result.exit_code or "N/A"))
+    end,
+    on_fail = function(result)
+      -- result.success, result.exit_code, result.output, result.stdout, result.stderr
+      print("Task failed with exit code: " .. (result.exit_code or "N/A"))
+      print("Error output: " .. (result.stderr or result.output or ""))
+    end,
   },

   -- Disable a task by setting it to false